CouchPotato/CouchPotatoV1/README.md

 ## Dependencies

-To run MM you will need Python.
+To run CP you will need Python.

 ## Installation and Setup